-Incomplete records system, also known as a single entry system is not a standard practice like double-entry system based on dual aspect concept.
-The double-entry system is based on scientific dual aspect concept that makes it possible to scientifically locate any error arising due to emission, omission or clerical mistake.
+The double-entry system is based on a scientific dual aspect concept that makes it possible to scientifically locate any error arising due to emission, omission or clerical mistake.
 Two sides of the trial balance will not tally if there is an error in the double-entry system.

-- Automatic check and reconciliation of accounts are not possible.
+- Automatic checks and account reconciliation are not feasible.

-- As the records of assets and liabilities are not properly maintained, the correct financial position may not be known.
+- Due to the improper maintenance of asset and liability records, the true financial status may not be known.

-- The system is not reliable, Banks and income tax authorities etc., have no confidence in it.
+- The system is unreliable; banks, tax officials, and others have no faith in it.